A stable local commuting projector and optimal $hp$ approximation estimates in ${\boldsymbol H}(\mathrm{curl})$: Proof of Theorem

 where henceforth $\ls$ adds a dependence on the polynomial degree $p$.
-The above right-hand side is now in a form of a standard residual-based estimator.
-Thus, introducing the face bubble function $\psiF$ as a product of the three $\psia$ of the vertices of $\sd$ (supported on $\omF$ corresponding to the (two or one) tetrahedra sharing $\sd$), denoting $\bzeta_\sd \eq \jump{\biot_h \vp\tn_\sd}$ together with its constant extension to $\omF$, noting that
+The above right-hand side is now in a form of a standard residual-based a posteriori error estimator.
+Introduce the face bubble function $\psiF$ as a product of the three hat functions $\psia$ of the vertices of $\sd$; $\psiF$ is supported on the face patch subdomain $\omF$, which corresponds to the (two or one) tetrahedra sharing $\sd$, and is zero on $\pt \omF \setminus \sd$.
+Denote $\bzeta_\sd \eq \jump{\biot_h \vp\tn_\sd}$ on the face $\sd$ together with its extension to $\omF$ by constants in the direction vertex opposite to the face $\sd$ -- barycenter of $\sd$ and note that